 I want to travel everywhere in Space.”

-So, I think Gysin’s trying to write himself out of/into the story grid and I think he did it well.
+So: Gysin’s trying to write himself out of/into the story grid and I think he did it well.
 He’s attempting to dismantle, examine and rebuild identity and reality.
 Art, words, drugs, magic, dreamachine, marketing, control, music, media, money, thought, life.
 Repetition overload.
+Coins spinning on cafe tables.
 Spinning flickering lights.
-Coins spinning on cafe tables.
 Like a sex machine.
 Get on up.
 Mr Gysin, get upp-a.
 In the beginning was the word.
-Brion Gysin’s art means meaning.

 By CTS Ryan – 2004